 Structure of the OSCE Medical Exam

-The OSCE exam consists of multiple stations, usually between 10–15, divided into:
+The OSCE exam consists of multiple stations, usually between 10–15, designed to evaluate a candidate’s clinical knowledge, practical skills, and professional behavior in a structured and time-controlled environment.

 APIE Stations